ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-lambda.md

 # WTF is Lambda?

 Lambda is an abstract compute service where all you need to do is upload your code...
 AWS manages the servers for you.
-Lambda works in an event driven, orchestration manner and as a result of a request via API gateway or an ALB.
+Lambda works well for for event driven &amp; orchestration workloads and as a result of a request via API gateway or an ALB.
+Lambda has broad language support and the ability to run Lambda Container images.

 Lambda functions can be called by specifying a version or alias (qualified ARN) OR without a version (unqualified ARN).